Working Principles

-“Working Principles” is a collection of notes that reflect how I think through materials, process, and form.
-Rather than a fixed artist statement, these reflections offer a window into the evolving language of my practice— across drawing, painting, sculpture, and printmaking.
+“Working Principles” is a collection of notes that reflect my approach to materials, process, and form.
+Rather than a fixed artist statement, these reflections offer a window into the evolving language of my practice, spanning drawing, painting, sculpture, and printmaking.
+These principles describe how I engage in my own studio practice, not rules for others.

 Visual Language